 - ¼ cup pumpkin seeds

 - juice of one lime

-- Arrange salmon, orange segments and blackberries, scallions,and pumpkin seeds on spinach
+- Arrange salmon, orange segments and blackberries, scallions, and pumpkin seeds over the spinach on each plate

 - Whisk together lime juice, sesame oil, and honey, and drizzle over each salad.